HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

 {{ figure_markup(
   image="cms-adoption-share.png",
   caption="CMS adoption share.",
   description="Pie chart highlighting the massive market dominance of WordPress, which accounts for 64.4% of all mobile CMS usage.
 Shopify holds the second-largest share at 7.2%, followed by Wix at 5.1%, while competitors like Squarespace and Joomla maintain much smaller footprints below 3%.
-The remaining portion of the chart is fragmented among dozens of niche providers, with systems like Webflow and Drupal each representing less than 2% of the total adoption..", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1716078713&format=interactive", sheets_gid="54237467", sql_file="TODO.sql"
+The remaining portion of the chart is fragmented among dozens of niche providers, with systems like Webflow and Drupal each representing less than 2% of the total adoption.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=1716078713&format=interactive", sheets_gid="54237467", sql_file="TODO.sql"